Andy Burnham: Candidacy and election

 On 5 May 2016, a spokesperson for Burnham confirmed that he had been approached by party officials in Greater Manchester, asking him to consider resigning from the Shadow Cabinet of Jeremy Corbyn in order to run in the upcoming mayoral election in 2017.
 On 18 May 2016, he confirmed that he was running for Mayor.
 Burnham was selected as the Labour candidate in August 2016.
 In September 2016, Burnham said that he would resign as Shadow Home Secretary once a replacement had been found, in order to concentrate on his mayoral bid.
 He was succeeded by Diane Abbott in October.
 Burnham said, if elected as Greater Manchester's mayor, he would resign his seat as the member of parliament for Leigh.
 However, the 2017 general election was declared a fortnight before the mayoral election; Burnham did not stand as a candidate.

 Burnham was elected to the new role of mayor of Greater Manchester on 5 May 2017.
 Upon taking office, he became entitled to the style of Mayor.
 He received 63% of the vote, winning majorities in all ten of Greater Manchester's boroughs.
 In his mayoral victory speech he said that "[politics] has been too London-centric for too long … Greater Manchester is going to take control.
 We are going to change politics and make it work better for people."

 In the election of 6 May 2021, Burnham was re-elected as mayor, with 67% of the vote on a turnout of 34.7%.

-Mayoralty
+In the 2024 mayoral election, Burnham was elected for a third term with 63.4% of the vote, on a turnout of 32.5%.
+This was the first Greater Manchester Mayoral election to use the first-past-the-post voting system, with Burnham winning every constituency.

+Homelessness and housing

 The issue of homelessness in Greater Manchester was a major focus of Burnham's mayoral campaign.
 He pledged to donate 15% of his mayoral salary to charities tackling homelessness if elected.
 After his election he outlined his plan to launch a "homelessness fund", with money going to homeless charities and mental health and rehabilitation services.
 He pledged to end rough sleeping in Greater Manchester by 2020, however, in November 2019 he admitted he would miss his target.